PAG METER BOYS BASKETBALL ALL VALLEY ALL STAR TEAM 2017-2018

 Cash has the perfect name (Cash) because he was money in big situations for the 3-peat valley champions.
 Cash was a big time scorer and the valley’s best trash talker at the sametime but could always back it up.
 Cash averaged 18 PPG and loved to take the big shot.

 The Pag Meter team put together a list of outstanding names that were all swirled together.
 All these players did so much for their teams.
-Some were VERY close at being on the 1st team.
+We wanted to recognize all these players and what they meant to their teams.
 Some will be Pag Meter All Valley All Stars 1st team next year.
+JOB WELL DONE!

 PAG METER ALL VALLEY 2nd TEAM/3rd TEAM/HONORABLE MENTION ALL STARS